 How does KDHE determine which countries or states within the US are part of the list of areas for travel-related quarantine?

-For locations within the United States, KDHE uses a number of sources of data including the number of cases each state has and whether the state is reporting widespread community transmission to make the determination.
+KDHE uses a number of sources of data including the number of cases each state and country has and whether there are reports of widespread community transmission to make the determination.
 A formula is used to evaluate new cases in states over a two-week period, then it is adjusted for population size to provide a case rate per 100,000 population.
 This provides a number that can then be compared to the rate in Kansas.
-States with significantly higher rates -- approximately 3x higher -- are added to the list
+States and countries with significantly higher rates -- approximately 3x higher -- are added to the travel quarantine list.

 Currently, KDHE does not consider travel within Kansas as a criteria for travel-related quarantine.
 However, a local health officer may choose to include this as a criteria so you should be aware of your local isolation and quarantine criteria.